Crilum/styleprompt/README.md

 '"$HOME"'/styleprompt/styleprompt $@' | sudo tee /usr/bin/styleprompt
 sudo chmod 775 /usr/bin/styleprompt
 ```

+## Credits
+- Thanks to PIXARTIST on flaticon for the styleprompt icon.

 ### This program is not completely stable/ready for use.
 Use with caution.